DZMM TeleRadyo: COVID-19 pandemic and ABS-CBN shutdown

 TeleRadyo interim logo from May 5, 2020, to May 15, 2022.

 Due to a skeletal workforce imposed by the network at the height of the COVID-19 pandemic, DZMM TeleRadyo, Radyo Patrol 630 and ANC began to simulcast newscasts and programs from March 19, 2020.
 The simulcast for the radio counterpart broke-away with a hook-up of MOR 101.9 from 10:00 pm until 4:30 am, temporarily replacing Showbuzz, Dr. Love Radio Show, Moonlight Serenade and Gising Pilipinas.
 On April 1, given the decision to vacate the studios for the self-quarantine of many of the staff and the disinfection measures after being exposed to two suspected coronavirus cases, the channel provisionally broadcast ANC programming (with a 10:00 pm breakaway for radio as had been the case).
 Regular broadcasts resumed a day later on April 2.

-On May 5, 2020, DZMM TeleRadyo rebranded itself as TeleRadyo after the National Telecommunications Commission (NTC) issued a cease-and-desist order against its radio counterpart and other ABS-CBN free TV and radio stations nationwide.
+On May 5, 2020, the channel dropped the DZMM callsign, and rebranded itself as TeleRadyo after the National Telecommunications Commission (NTC) issued a cease-and-desist order against its radio counterpart and other ABS-CBN free TV and radio stations nationwide.
 The last program to air on May 5 was S.R.O., which was supposed to air until 11:00 pm, (PST) but ended broadcasting at 8:20 pm instead.
-Most DZMM TeleRadyo programming resumed on May 8 at 5:00 am (PST) where the old DZMM TeleRadyo logo appeared as a secondary logo (and as a bumper logo) beginning midday, with the TeleRadyo logo being primary shown.
+Most DZMM TeleRadyo programming resumed on May 8 at 5:00 am (PST) as TeleRadyo, where the old DZMM TeleRadyo logo appeared as a primary logo (and as a Digital on-screen graphic and bumper logo) beginning at around 12:00 pm (PST), with the TeleRadyo logo being secondarily shown.
+This last until May 9, at around 5:15 pm (PST), when the TeleRadyo logo was shown primarily.

 On May 10, 2020, TeleRadyo's refurbished logo and bumper began to be used full-time.

 On May 15, 2020, ANC stopped its simulcast with TeleRadyo and was replaced by the overnight replay of programs aired earlier in the day.
 The channel's simulcast resumed on August 23, 2021, until June 29, 2023.

 On May 27, 2020, the channel's primary bumper was updated.